Google Attribution

 Google Attribution is a monitoring program developed by Internet advertising company Alphabet Inc. launched in 2017.
 It has to link with a Google Analytics view that is associated with a registered AdWords or DoubleClick Search account.
 An attribution model is set of rules, that shows how credit for sales and conversions are allocated to touchpoints in conversion paths.
-For example, the Last Interaction model in Analytics assigns 100% credit to final touchpoints (i.e., clicks) that immediately precede sales or conversion.
-In contrast, the First Interaction model assigns 100% credit to touchpoints that initiate conversion paths.
+For example, the Last Interaction model in Analytics assigns 100% credit to final touchpoints (i.e., clicks), that immediately precede sales or conversion.
+In contrast, the First Interaction model assigns 100% credit to touchpoints, that initiate conversion paths.
+In 2023, Google deprecated four rules-based attribution models — first-click, linear, time decay and position-based — from both Google Ads and Google Analytics, replacing them with data-driven attribution as the default model.